Skip Navigation or Skip to Content

 What is required from the insular governments?

-Since the initial class was offered in 2008, the insular governments have been very supportive of ELDP program participants and instructors.
-The future success of the ELDP will not be achievable without the continued support of the insular governments.
-In 2022-23 the insular governments are expected to:
+Since the ELDP started in 2008, insular governments have been extraordinarily supportive of the ELDP program, its participants, and instructors.
+The future success of the ELDP will depend on the continued support of the insular governments.
+For the ELDP 2025 program year, insular governments are expected to:

 • Disseminate information on the program and application process throughout the government and independent agencies.